top of page

 The bogu consists of:

 • The men (head protector), dō (chest protector), tare (hip protector) and a set of kote (hand protector).
-Please ensure that your set comes with the Himo (strings) attached for your men, dō, and kote
+Please ensure that your set comes with the himo (strings) attached for your men, dō, and kote

 • Nafuda (also known as a zekken - please confirm the script on your nafuda with the dojo sensei/admin before buying)